apostrophecms-legacy/apostrophe-media-sources/README.md

 # apostrophe-media-sources

-:warning: **When using this module, your site cannot be edited from IE11 browsers.**

 A set of modules that ease browse and import of web-compatible image content from various media sources, including DAMs and Unsplash, into Apostrophe's media library.

 ## How to install